sorentwo/soren-website/_posts/2021-05-18-using-oban-to-license-oban.md

 summary: >
   Peek behind the scenes to see how we use Oban to demo, license, and actively verify Oban Web+Pro.
+excerpt: >
+  Where's the fun in building a background job runner if you aren't running it yourself?
+Oban is a reliable way to implement business-critical functionality like payment processing, license management, and communicating with customers.
+  Naturally, that's what we want to use for the licensing app that runs [getoban.pro][pro].
 tags: elixir oban
 ---